Taiga of North America: Soils and plant species

 The main type of soil in the taiga is Spodosol.
 These soils contain a Spodic horizon, a sandy layer of soil that has high accumulations of iron and aluminum oxides, which lays underneath a leached A horizon.
 The color contrast between the Spodic horizon and the overlying horizon is very easy to identify.
 The color change is the result of the migration of iron and aluminum oxides from small, but consistent amounts of rainfall from the top horizon to the lower horizon of the soil.

 The decomposition of organic matter is very slow in the taiga because of the cold climate and low moisture.
 With the slow decomposition of organic matter, nutrient cycling is very slow and the nutrient level of the soil is also very low.
 The soils in the taiga are quite acidic as well.
 A relatively small amount of rainfall coupled with the slow decomposition of organic material allows the acidic plant debris to sit and saturate the top horizons of the soil profile.

 As a result of the infertile soil, only a few plant species can really thrive in the taiga.
 The common plant species in the taiga are coniferous trees.
 Not only do conifer trees thrive in acidic soils, they actually make the soil more acidic.
-Acidic leaflitter (or needles) from conifers falls to the forest floor and the precipitation reaches the acids down into the soil.
+Acidic leaflitter (or needles) from conifers falls to the forest floor and the precipitation leaches the acids down into the soil.
 Other species that can tolerate the acidic soils of the taiga are lichens and mosses, yellow nutsedge, and water horsetail.
 The depth to bedrock has an effect on the plants that grow well in the taiga as well.
 A shallow depth to bedrock forces the plants to have shallow roots, limiting overall stability and water uptake.